 On her go-to makeup look:

 "If I spend more than five minutes getting ready, I get over it," Kelley confesses.
 "I purposely don't do concealer or foundation on my off-time—I just want my skin to be at the forefront."
-That allows her skin to breathe a bit after working all day in makeup, but it also has another benefit.
+That allows her skin to breathe a bit after she's been working all day in makeup, but it also has another benefit.
 "It's such a reflection of where you're at," she tells us.
 "Your skin is like a canvas.
 I don't want to be constantly covering up my canvas.
 I'm also terrible at application."

 Skipping the concealer, she uses a cream blush by RMS to enhance her cheeks, a little Glossier highlighter on her cheekbones, and Urban Decay lip liner all over her lips.
 "I don't like anything glossy or fussy, just lips slightly bitten or rouged," she says.
 At night, Kelley says she amps it up with the one eye look she knows how to do—the cat eye.
 "I'm not very versatile," Kelley concedes.
 "I get super lazy."